fantaisie-software/purebasic/PureBasicIDE/data/DefaultTheme/README.md

 # Default IDE Theme

-The PureBasic default theme, created by Gary Willoughby «[Kale]» — author of the book _[PureBasic: A Beginner's Guide to Computer Programming]_ (2006), now [freely available in PDF format] under [CC BY-NC-SA 3.0] license.
+The PureBasic default theme, created by [Gary «Kale» Willoughby] — author of the book _[PureBasic: A Beginner's Guide to Computer Programming]_ (2006), now [freely available in PDF format] under [CC BY-NC-SA 3.0] license.

 # Folder Contents